-The aim of the Paycheck Protection Program (PPP) was to help relieve small businesses suffering from the economic impact of COVID-19 business lockdowns.
-After two rounds of federal funding that expired on June 30th, how well did the PPP serve minority businesses?
-Some financial experts, community leaders, and even members of Congress say: not well enough.
-Although the PPP is now closed as of August 8th, 2020, legislation is pending that may reopen the program.
-If another extension is approved, what can be done better next time help minority-owned businesses benefit from the PPP?
+The aim of the Paycheck Protection Program (PPP) has been to help relieve small businesses suffering from the economic impact of COVID-19 business lockdowns.
+After multiple rounds of federal funding that expired in August of 2020—but just renewed again on December 27th—how well has the the PPP serve minority businesses so far?
+According to some financial experts, community leaders, and even members of Congress: not well enough.

 Minority businesses matter